-16.2 Different Types of Email Programs
+16.2.
+Email Program Classifications

-There are three types of email programs, all of which perform a specific role in the process of moving and managing email messages.
+In general, all email applications fall into at least one of three classifications.
+Each of these classifications plays a specific role in the process of moving and managing email messages.
 While most users are only aware of the specific email program they use to receive and send messages, each of these types is important for making sure email arrives at the correct destination.

-16.2.1 Mail User Agent
+16.2.1.
+Mail User Agent